 Building a hot rod frame is not for a novice unless you have a seasoned metalworking buddy who's built a hot rod chassis before.
 But it's fun!
 So get to it.
 You can build your own hot rod or even sell the chassis and then move on to another welding or metalworking project.

 and jig images are very basic and we are going to update them in a few weeks,

-, something that many welding enthusiasts who also have a love for cars will certainly enjoy.
+Today we are going to talk about building a Hot Rod frame, something that many welding enthusiasts who also have a love for cars will certainly enjoy.
 While a hot rod chassis may look basic to the untrained eye, it is actually the back bone or spine to the whole hot rod.
 A hot rod chassis is the frame that holds the whole hot rod vehicle together.
 A chassis and a frame are pretty much the same thing so don't get confused as we use one or the other...

 Without further adieu its time to get involved and show you one of the greatest advanced welding projects where you can build your very own hot rod frame.